 CSF protein electrophoresis may be ordered:

-- To evaluate people having headaches or other neurologic symptoms to look for proteins suggestive of inflammation or infection
+- When you have headaches or other neurologic symptoms to look for proteins suggestive of inflammation or infection

 What does the test result mean?

-Certain conditions or diseases may be associated with decreases or increases in various serum proteins, as reflected below.
+The following table summarizes the conditions or diseases that may be associated with decreases or increases in various serum proteins.

-Protein May be decreased in: May be increased in: Albumin Alpha 1 globulin
+Electrophoretic zone/region Major Proteins May be decreased in: May be increased in: Albumin Alpha 1

 - Severe liver disease